doc-detective/doc-detective.github.io/docs/get-started/intro.md

 See the [Installation](/docs/get-started/installation.md) guide to get started.
 Come chat on [Discord](https://discord.gg/uAfSjVH7yr)!

-## What is Doc Detective?
+## About Doc Detective

 Doc Detective is a doc content testing framework that simplifies the process of keeping your docs accurate and up-to-date.
 You write tests, and Doc Detective runs them directly against your product to ensure your docs match your user experience.
 Whether it’s a UI-based process or a series of API calls, Doc Detective can help you find doc bugs before your users do.

 Doc Detective ingests test specifications and text files, parses them for testable actions, then executes those actions in a browser.
 The results (PASS/FAIL and context) are output as a JSON object so that other pieces of infrastructure can parse and manipulate them as needed.

-## What can Doc Detective do?
+## Supported Features

-Doc Detective can do a lot, especially with a bit of creativity.
+Doc Detective is a highly creative tool that can perform documentation testing and generate screenshots to support your documentation.

 ### Test documentation for accuracy/freshness